 - shopping centres

-- their community
+- community events

 - unsafe footpaths

-- little-to-no disability parking spaces
+- few or no disability parking spaces

 - trip hazards in shopping centres